reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 In the class-level `@RequestMapping` annotation, we define that all requests start with a `{repositorySlug}` variable.

 The `listContributors()` method will be called when someone hits the path `/{repositorySlug}/contributors/`.
-The method requires a `GitRepository` object as argument, so that it knows which git repository to work with.
+The method requires a `GitRepository` object as an argument so that it knows which git repository to work with.

 We now want to create some code that will be applied to ALL controller methods and

 * checks the database if a repository with the given `{repositorySlug}` exists
-* if the repository doesn't exist, returns a HTTP status code 404
+* if the repository doesn't exist, returns HTTP status code 404
 * if the repository exists, hydrates a `GitRepository` object with the repository data and passes that into the controller method.

 ### Creating a Test